MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ### Prerequisite

-To use the Meeting Details API, you must obtain different RSC permission based on the scope of any meeting, such as private meeting or channel meeting.
+To use the meeting details API, you must obtain different RSC permission based on the scope of any meeting, such as private meeting or channel meeting.

 <br>